 Christmas is my least favorite holiday.
 My favorite is Halloween because magic is celebrated in the darkness.
 Christmas spirit seems to suppress the darkness that is quite literally presented to us in Mother Nature.
 Halloween embraces the darkness that is not yet present.
 Christmas neglects and denies the darkness around us.
-Even so in other traditions, only light was celebrated in December: Diwali, Advent, Hanukah, Kwanza, Yule, Winter Solstice.
+Even so in other traditions, only light was celebrated in the winter: Diwali, Advent, Hanukah, Kwanza, Yule, Winter Solstice.

 The pressure is everywhere.
 In a time where the world is seeking light through the holidays, my inner being feels betrayed.
 I reflect the darkness permeating the sky, the long nights and cold darkness.
 The joy and happiness that surrounds me bring me nothing but melancholy feelings followed by dread.
 I want to take part in the bigger communion.
 For just this once I seek deeply to follow the ways of the world.
 I want to celebrate but each day passes with just one more dose of suffering and one more day lost to poignant normalcy.